dariopellegrini/KDone/README.md

 # KDone

-Ktor powered configurator for RESTful API with authentication.
+Ktor powered configurator for RESTful API, with authentication.

 KDone is an abstraction over Ktor that allows to configure and manage a RESTful backend with models, users, authorization and file upload.
 KDone makes a plenty use of Kotlin DSL and Ktor APIs, giving developers a declarative and fast way to write a Kotlin REST server from scratch.